InterContinental: Post-Pan Am era

 Facing significant financial losses, Pan Am sold their profitable Inter-Continental Hotels division to Grand Metropolitan on 19 August 1981 for $500 million.
 On 1 April 1982, the new owners merged their existing chain of 17 Grand Metropolitan Hotels into Inter-Continental and its sibling chain Forum Hotels.

 Later in 1982, Inter-Continental formed a joint venture with Scanticon International, a Danish company that had opened a highly successful conference hotel near Princeton, New Jersey in 1981.
 Inter-Continental owned 80% of the business, with Scanticon controlling 20%.
-Scanticon conference hotels were opened in multiple locations in the US, before InterContinental exited the joint venture in 1991.
+Additional Scanticon conference hotels were opened in Minneapolis and Denver, before InterContinental exited the joint venture in 1991.

 Grand Metropolitan sold Inter-Continental Hotels to the Tokyo-based Seibu Saison Group on 1 October 1988 for $2.27 billion, for a profit of $850 million after taxes.
-On 20 February 1998, the Saison Group sold the chain to Bass PLC, for $2.9 billion.
+On 20 February 1998, the Saison Group sold the chain to British brewer Bass PLC, for $2.9 billion.

 In 2000, Bass sold its namesake brewing business, along with its name and red triangle trademark, to Interbrew, for £2.3 billion.
 On 27 June 2001, Bass renamed itself Six Continents, focusing on its hotels and its 2000 restaurants and bars.
 The name Six Continents was chosen from among 10,000 staff submissions, and was already the name of the Inter-Continental Hotels loyalty club.
 In 2003, Six Continents demerged its bar and pubs business into a separate company, Mitchells & Butlers, and the hospitality company was renamed InterContinental Hotels Group.
 At the same time, Inter-Continental Hotels dropped the hyphen in its name and became InterContinental Hotels.
 The chain is one of numerous brands today within the company.

 Notable properties

 InterContinental Los Angeles Downtown, located within the Wilshire Grand Center in downtown Los Angeles, is the largest InterContinental in the Americas and the tallest building in Los Angeles.

-The former InterContinental Davos is well-known for its modern architecture.

-IHG managed the Willard InterContinental Hotel in downtown Washington, D.C., two blocks east of the White House.
+InterContinental manages the Willard InterContinental Hotel in downtown Washington, D.C., two blocks east of the White House.
 The -year-old hotel has hosted many heads of state.

 The Inter-Continental Kabul opened in 1969, but ceased operation following the Soviet invasion of Afghanistan in 1979.
 The hotel continues to operate independently using the Inter-Continental name, but unaffiliated with the chain.

-The former InterContinental Manila was a five-star hotel located on Ayala Avenue in Makati, Metro Manila, Philippines designed by Philippine National Artist Leandro Locsin.
-At the time of its opening in 1969, it was the first 5-star hotel in Makati and the second InterContinental hotel in Asia.
-At the time of its closure, it has become the longest operating international chain hotel in the Philippines.
-The landmark hotel was demolished in 2015 to be replaced by a new mixed-use development named after the hotel's iconic address, 1 Ayala Avenue.